SESYNC-ci/git-in-the-shell-lesson/slides/terms.md

 A versioned project is like a tree of commits, although the current tree has just one **branch**.
 After a worker creates a **clone**, the local copy is viewing the same commit as the **origin**.

-In the following diagrams, the lower box represents the local repo (on your machine) and the upper box represents the remote repo (on GitHub).
-The graph in the middle represents successive commits over time, moving from left to right.
 Notice that the local and remote (origin) repos are both on a branch called *main* in the diagram below.
 This is the default name given to the primary version of the repository.
 {:.notes}